By: Anna Esparham, MD, FAAP, DABMA, DABOIM

 While melatonin plays a role in sleep, it is NOT a sleeping pill.
 It should only be used after a discussion with your pediatrician and pre-established healthy sleep habits that do not include medication.

-Melatonin comes in several forms―liquids, gummies, chewable, capsules and tablets―all with varying dosages.
+Melatonin comes in a number of forms―liquids, gummies, chewable, capsules and tablets―all with varying dosages.
 And since there are no specific guidelines on melatonin dosing for children, it can be confusing.

 The melatonin dosage and timing depend on why and how you plan to use it.